Bombing of Sandhurst Road School: The attack

 Due to inefficiencies of the warning system, the air raid siren had not sounded by the time the German planes arrived.
 Many children were having their lunch and the attack destroyed the area of the school where they were eating.
 Witness reports suggest the attacking planes first flew past the school and then bombed it on a second run.
 Another plane is alleged to have also strafed the playground and local streets.
-In the same raid four barrage balloon sites were destroyed in Lewisham, a large gas holder in Sydenham was set alight, a Deptford power station suffered three direct hits, and the President's House at the Royal Naval College, Greenwich.
+In the same raid four barrage balloon sites were destroyed in Lewisham, a large gas holder in Sydenham was set alight, a Deptford power station suffered three direct hits, and the President's House at the Royal Naval College, Greenwich sustained damage.

 Deaths and memorials

-The bomb killed (either immediately or later in hospital) 24 pupils and 2 teachers in the dining room.
+The bomb killed (either immediately or later in hospital) twenty-four pupils and two teachers in the dining room.
 Five more children were killed on a staircase and nine in second floor classrooms.
 The blast also destroyed the staff room killing three teachers and another was killed in a science room.
-Roughly 60 others were injured.
-The teachers who died were: Mrs Connie Taylor, Mrs Ethel Betts, Mrs Virginia Carr, Miss Mary Jukes, Miss Gladys Knowelden and Miss Harriet Langdon.
+Roughly sixty others were injured.
+The teachers who died were Mrs Connie Taylor, Mrs Ethel Betts, Mrs Virginia Carr, Miss Mary Jukes, Miss Gladys Knowelden and Miss Harriet Langdon.

-Of the 38 children and 6 teachers killed by the bombing, 31 children and 1 teacher were buried together at Hither Green Cemetery in a civilian war dead plot.
+Of the thirty-eight children and six teachers killed by the bombing, thirty-one children and one teacher were buried together at Hither Green Cemetery in a civilian war dead plot.
 The mass grave has a rectangular stone surround that contains a raised tablet with inscription.
 The burial was conducted by the Bishop of Southwark Bertram Simpson, and over 7,000 mourners attended.
-The school now has a stained glass window and a memorial garden commemorating the event.
+The school, now called Sandhurst Primary School, has a stained glass window and a memorial garden commemorating the event.